RandomCRAFTV2/VisualBasicModules/README.md

-# SimpleMessageBox
+# VBM
-This module adds CriticalError, InfoBox, AlertBox wich is fully customisable.
-Credits: DevToutSeul
+This is my modules for Visual Basic